liviucotfas/ase-windows-applications-programming/12 - WinForms - Printing.md

         }
     }
     ```
+11. From the ToolBox add a `PrintDialog` and name it `printDialog`.
+12. For the `Document` property of the `printDialog` choose the `printDocument`.
-8. Handle the `Click` event on the "Print" button as follows
+13. Handle the `Click` event on the "Print" button as follows
     ```C#
     private void btnPrint_Click(object sender, EventArgs e)
     {
-        printDialog.Document = printDocument;
         if (printDialog.ShowDialog() == DialogResult.OK)
             printDocument.Print();
     }